Skip to main content

 AspectLiraglutideSNAP-8

-AdministrationSubcutaneous injection once daily at any time, independent of meals.
+AdministrationSubcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.Topical application only.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.Topical application only.
 Should be applied to clean skin.
 Often formulated with penetration enhancers for better absorption.

 Best For